Buxus sempervirens

 • Position: partial shade

-• Soil: fertile, well-drained soil
+• Soil: moderately fertile, moist but well-drained soil

-• Rate of growth: slow-growing
+• Rate of growth: slow

 • Hardiness: fully hardy